Secondary School

 Specialised schooling

 The are many special schools providing lessons based on a particular pedagogical vision or religious conviction.
 Examples of the former are the Montessori or Steiner educational systems.
 There are also schools based on Catholic, Jewish, Protestant and Islamic principles.
-Alongside special education there are also special needs schools, directed towards handicapped children or those with behavioural problems.
+In addition, there are special needs schools for children with special educational or behavioural needs.

 Costs of secondary schooling

-Secondary schools do ask for a parental contribution (ouderbijdrage).
-This contribution is voluntary.
+State schools in the Netherlands do not charge tuition fees.
+Secondary schools do ask for a voluntary parental contribution (ouderbijdrage).
 The cost of education is borne by the Ministry of Education, Culture and Science (Ministerie van Onderwijs, Cultuur en Wetenschap), but there are costs for other activities, such as school trips.
 The level of the contribution varies per school.
 The contribution amounts are listed in the guide to selecting secondary schools (keuzegids middelbare scholen) (online PDF viewer; in Dutch).

-As well as the parental contribution, there are the costs of text books, exercise books, other materials and excursions.
+As well as the parental contribution, there are costs for text books, exercise books, other materials and excursions.
 These must be paid for by the parents.

 School hours